peterlin456/Grocery-List-Manager/GroupProject/Docs/UserManual.md

 - On clicking this option, the user will be brought to a screen where they can enter the name for the list to be created into a text input box.
 - The "ADD" button is clicked to create the new list with the given name.
 - If the user wishes to cancel "Add List", the user can click the arrow on the top left to return to "List Manager".
+- The name for a list can be up to 60 characters.

 #### 2.2.2 Rename List
 ---